Bebe's Kids: Box office

 In its opening weekend, the film ranked seventh with $3,010,987, behind Death Becomes Her, Honey, I Blew Up the Kid, Mo' Money, A League of Their Own, Buffy the Vampire Slayer and Sister Act.
 Its final domestic total is $8,442,162.

 Accolades

-Bébé's Kids was nominated for an Annie Award for Best Animated Feature at the 20th Annie Awards, losing to Beauty and the Beast.
+Bebe's Kids was nominated for an Annie Award for Best Animated Feature at the 20th Annie Awards, losing to Beauty and the Beast.

 Home media

 The film was released on VHS by Paramount Home Video on March 10, 1993, as well as on Laserdisc on March 17.
 It was then released on DVD on October 5, 2004.
 It was also previously included in the Warner Archive Collection.
 Paramount reissued the film on DVD in May 2020.
 On July 12, 2022, the film was released on Blu-ray for the first time.

 Video game

 The film was later adapted into a video game for the Super NES in 1994.